 Relax.
-It is possible to unshrink and resize a cashmere or wool sweater that someone (not you, of course) popped into the dryer.
+It is possible to unshrink and resize a sweater that someone (not you, of course) popped into the dryer.

-And pretty much all you'll need to do is help your sweater's fibers relax, too, with a little laundry help from baby shampoo.
+And pretty much all you'll need to do is help your sweater's fibers relax, too, with a little laundry help from baby shampoo worked gently into the fibers during a hand washing.

 Here are the 5 easy steps to unshrinking your sweater: